VadimIgoshinMaster/Canvas_REST_API/README.md

 #5.
 Run courses3.csv in Canvas SIS to create new courses shells.

 ###### API Batch Upload ##########
 #6.
+Update the term's ID in the list_courses_ids.py
+#7.
+Run the list_courses_ids.py to retrieve csv's with all courses' IDs for the current and future terms
+#6.
 Update courses_to_clone.csv with relevat sourses IDs.
 #7.
 Run the courses.cloning_date_shift2.sh to clone all the content from previous term courses and Templates.
 #8.
 Update the new courses in the COURSE_IDS and relevand days shift in the DAYS_SHIFT in the update_due_dates2.py